ropg/heltec_esp32_lora_v3/README.md

 * I have since gotten hold of a "**Wireless Stick(V3)**", with very similar specs and an even smaller 64 x 32 OLED display.
 It's almost the same on the electrical side of things, the most notable exception being that the power of the display is now connected to "external power" that needs to be explicitly turned on with a GPIO pin.
 This device is now also supported by this library.
 It's the device on the right in the image.

-> There is apparently a "**Wireless Stick Lite (v3)**" that just lacks the litlle OLED screen.
+> There is apparently a "**Wireless Stick Lite (v3)**" that just lacks the little OLED screen.
 This library **may or may not work** fine with it, I don't have one so I haven't checked that.

 This library is unlikely to work as is with any other devices, made by heltec or others.
 You may still be able to modify it, or use ideas or whole chunks of code from it, but just **know that this library is known to work with the two pictured boards only**.